imcagla/ColorPalettes/README.md

 # Color Palettes Landing Page

 I created Color Palettes landing page using HTML, CSS, Bootstrap and Javascript.
 Thanks to **Nasyiya Ulfa** for sharing her amazing designs with me.
-Don't forget take a look at her designs on [Dribbble](https://dribbble.com/Nasyiyaulfa)
+Don't forget to take a look at her designs on [Dribbble](https://dribbble.com/Nasyiyaulfa)
 Also special thanks to **Hakan Yalçınkaya** and **UP School** for occasioning this experience.

 You can find the page I created [here](https://imcagla.github.io/ColorPalettes/).
 Don't forget to click on the color you like in popular palettes😉.